Time-assisted energy reconstruction in a highly-granular hadronic calorimeter: Methods

 where the sum runs over all events in the sample and $E_\text{beam}$ is the simulated true beam energy.
 In order to incorporate the hit time measurements into this approach, it can be extended by using a second observable $\phi$:

 where, in this case, $\phi_i$ is the fraction of late energy depositions in a shower.
 In order to limit the overall number of parameters the quadratic terms are omitted in this approach, but a correlation term $\theta_i\phi_i$ is added.
+The additional improvement from the quadratic terms on the energy reconstruction is much smaller compared to that achieved with the already considered terms.

 As the parameters $a$ to $d$ are expected to change with the beam energy they are determined for every training beam energy separately.
 The resulting parameters are then fitted with a quadratic function such that: